The Sheriff, who in King William is the primary law enforcement official in the County, is elected to a four year term.

 If you witness or know about a crime, simply call Crime Solvers at 769-3000.
 You never have to give your name.
 In fact, you are only referred to by a caller identification number.
 The Crime Solvers phone line is not hooked up to any tracing system.
 All callers remain anonymous and you never have to appear in court.
 If your information leads to an arrest or recovery of stolen property, you may receive a cash reward of up to $1,000.
 Crime Solvers is a safe, effective way for citizens to fight crime.
 Your call is anonymous and non-recorded.

 During the fall semester, students in the 5th grade participated in the 10-week program.
 During the spring semester, Kindergartners will participate in the D.A.R.E.
 Safety Training, which is a 6-week program.
-New for 2014, the King William Sheriff’s Office is offering a special curriculum for 2nd graders as well.

 D.A.R.E. was originally developed by the Los Angeles Police Department in cooperation with the Unified School District in 1983.
 Conceived on the premise that prevention is the only long-term answer to drug problems, this innovative program is proving to be effective and is now taught in schools in all 50 states and several foreign countries.